binkley/shell/gee/README.md

 ```

 Commits `some.out` to a hidden git repo so you can diff against previous
-program runs, etc.  For example:
+program runs, etc.

+## Example and motivation

+A challenging example:

 ```
 $ gee -o verify.out mvn clean verify